saran-sankar/Jarvis/README.md

 6.High reply speed because of the lack of complexity 7.Takes up very little storage space

 There is a hidden Read feature that can read books and answer questions.
-To activate this, add the books (.txt) in the Program_Files/pos folder and, inside the python file Jarvis_read_mode.py, append or replace the list book_Library with the names of the books with file extension (Read mode requires the installation of nltk).
+To activate this, add the books (.txt) in the Program_Files/pos folder and, inside the python file Jarvis_read_mode.py, append or replace the list book_Library with the names of the books with file extension.
+(Type "read <book name (just the name!)>" to activate)

+(Read mode requires the installation of nltk).

 PS: install nltk documentaion: https://www.nltk.org/install.html